 A look at the upgraded character models next with a shot of one of the first crewmates that Shepherd recruits: Ashley Williams in her iconic white and pink armour.
 Once again, lighting plays a pretty significant part here as we can see her facial features far more clearly.
 The trailer states that the remaster includes “improved skin rendering” and “more realistic surface response”, which is clear in the shot comparison.

 The next shot shows off the remade or enhanced textures in remaster.
 I can’t be the only one who is kind of obsessed with that revamped skin texture for Mass Effect 2 and Mass Effect 3 crewmate Thane can I?
 Look at all those beautiful scales and that glassiness in the eyes.
 The texture of his clothing is also crazily detailed too.
 This is the first shot we get that isn’t from the original Mass Effect, which has had the most significant changes within the Legendary Edition.

-I love the new detail on Garrus’s mangled armour and his scarred face.
-I can’t wait to romance my new and revampled Turian boy.
+I love the new detail on Garrus’s mangled armor and his scarred face.
+I can’t wait to romance my new and revamped Turian boy.

 The trailer demonstrates some “eye shader improvements”- which are noticeable- but I think that this comparison shot of everyone’s favourite father figure David Anderson also shows off the skin textures and general increase in emotion that the upgrades are going to bring to the character models in the Legendary Edition.